mattermost/mattermost/tests/test-emoticons1.md

 # Emoticon Testing
 Verify that all emoticons render.
-This test should render in three separate messages since it's ~11000 characters.

 :mm: :mattermost: